-The financial aid awards are based on both the student's need and our resources.
+Financial aid awards are based on both the student's financial need and our resources.
 In most cases, we are not able to cover full need with loans and grants.
 There are several suggestions to help bridge the gap:

 - Use savings, stocks/investments, or family assistance. - The Monthly Payment Plan allows you to pay the semester balance over four months' time.
-Contact the Student Accounts Office (sfs.harvard.edu) at 617.495.2739.
-There is an application fee (currently \$35) each semester for enrolling in the plan. - Research outside award options see Outside Awards/Sponsors. - Use Employment or Work-Study income to pay for out-of-pocket expenses. - Consider borrowing alternative loans (see below).
+There is an application fee (currently \$35) each semester for enrolling in the plan.
+Contact the Student Accounts Office (student billing@harvard.edu) at 617.495.2739 with any questions about the monthly payment plan, making a payment, or with concerns about a payment. - Research outside award options see Outside Awards/Sponsors. - Use Employment or Work-Study income to pay for out-of-pocket expenses. - Consider borrowing alternative loans (see below).